 Yes.
 Yes you are, Brett.

 I’m always looking to get a bit better of a fit with the K702, but I’m still really nitpicking.
-Overall, the comfort level of this headphone is definitely above average.
+Overall, the comfort level of these headphones is definitely above average.
 You will find yourself noticing the headband more and more over longer sessions, and that is most certainly the result of the non-existent padding.
 I can almost understand why they did it; it keeps weight low, and for the most part, you’re not really going to need it.
 Perhaps a little sliver of padding would have helped though.

 Out of the close to 100 headphones I’ve demoed at the time of this writing, the HD600 is still by far the one of the most comfortable I’ve ever worn and it’s really not close.

 The K702’s pads also aren’t quite as plush as the 600’s (as mentioned above), and I think that also helps to contribute to their somewhat less comfy profile.